QueraTeam/talks/presentations/12 Factor App/content.md

 # CI/CD

-- Continuous Integration:
+**Continuous Integration (CI)**
- - Continuous integration (CI) is the practice of merging all developer working copies to a shared mainline several times a day.
+- The practice of merging all developer working copies to a shared mainline several times a day.
+  - To avoid **integration hell** or merge hell
+  - CI puts a great emphasis on **automated tests**

-- Continuous Delivery
+**Continuous Delivery (CD)**
- - Continuous delivery is an extension of continuous integration to make sure that you can release new changes to your customers quickly in a sustainable way.
+- An extension of continuous integration to make sure that you can release new changes to your customers **quickly** in a **sustainable** way.
- - In theory, with continuous delivery, you can decide to release daily,weekly, fortnightly, or whatever suits your business requirements.
+- Release process is automated.
+You can decide to release daily, weekly, ...

+**Continuous Deployment (CD)**
+- No release day.
+No human intervention.
+Only a failed test will prevent a new change to be deployed to production.

 ---
 class: center,middle

 # CI/CD & DevOps

 <img src="./images/ci-cd.png" style="width:700px" />

 ---